Thank you for reading our post, please rate this article at the end.

 ISO 5355:2005

-These ones are for the traditional alpine boots whereby the pivot is situated in front of the binding.
+These are for the traditional alpine boots, whereby the pivot is before the binding.

 -